cudoventures/cudos-builders/readme.md

 To be able to do an upgrade, first there needs to be an approved software upgrade proposal.
 Also there are two types of upgrade procedures.
 The first is being used when there are no breaking changes and the second - when there is.

 **The update procedure in this document describes the abstract process.
 Commands here cannot be used as copy-paste solution.
 Each of them should be applied based on the specific upgrade and based on the currently running network infrastructure.
-For example the commands below is highly likely to be executed inside the docker container that runs the node.**
+For example the commands below are highly likely to be executed inside the docker container that runs the node.**

 The upgrade consists of two phases - preparation and actual upgrade.
 During the preparation a software upgrade proposal is required in order to make the entire network to stop at specific height and then the network state could be exported.
-After the preparation step we must do either Soft upgrade or Hard fork which depends on the fact whethere there are breaking changes or not.
+After the preparation step we must do either Soft upgrade or Hard fork which depends on the fact whether there are breaking changes or not.

 **The steps below, after the preparation, should be applied by all validators simultaneously in order to avoid slashing.**